eas342/tshirt/docs/installation.rst

 - Reinstall
    :code:`python setup.py install`
 - Make sure the new code is used
+   Either restart your Python session or run the commands below update a specific module
    .. code-block:: python

       from tshirt.pipeline import spec_pipeline